Contrast-Security-OSS/contrast-sca-action/README.md

 up.
 After understanding what a GitHub action is, then come back here to complete the following steps:
 1. Create a branch of your code to add the Contrast Audit action to your workflow.
 This branch is typically located at `./github/workflows/build.yml`
 2. Add the `contrastaudit-action` to your workflow and commit.
 3. After committing, create a Pull Request (PR) to merge the update back to your main branch.
-Creating the PR triggers the audit scan to run.
+Creating the PR triggers the Contrast SCA action to run.
 The extra "Code Scanning" check appears in the PR.